How Alcohol Can Increase Kidney Failure Risk

 Acute kidney injury means kidney function drops suddenly, often during dehydration, illness, vomiting, low blood pressure, or toxin exposure.
 Chronic kidney disease means kidney function declines over months or years.
 Kidney failure is the severe stage, when the kidneys can no longer meet the body’s needs without major medical support.

 Alcohol can strain kidneys through fluid loss, higher blood pressure, liver disease, heart strain, and direct kidney handling of ethanol.
-A 2019 review found that about 10% of ingested ethanol is excreted unchanged by the kidneys source.
+A 2019 review found that about 10% of ingested ethanol is excreted unchanged by the kidneys the NIH.

 Tools like Me Quit can help adults privately track drinking urges and reduction goals, but they don’t diagnose kidney disease.